 The wind calculations were used as input data in the airplane simulations.
 The large wind excursions in the simulation resulted in large airspeed excursions and did not match the airspeed data recovered from the FDR.
-Simulations showed that airplane control was not affected by the wind excursions.
+Thus, the simulations showed that wind excursions alone did not result in the United flight 585 upset and loss of control.